davidpelaez/navtree/txt/brief.md

 *Tasks (in order)*
 ------------------------------------
--Check references
++ Check references
--Define the structure of the dataset.
++ Define the structure of the dataset.
--Create dataset gathering tools
++ Create dataset gathering tools
--Define a minimum size of the required dataset.
++ Define a minimum size of the required dataset.
--Gather data from at least 5 users if possible.
++ Gather data from at least 5 users if possible.
--Make decisions about the technologies to be used.
++ Make decisions about the technologies to be used.
--Identify relevant factors for the information to be relevant for the user (aka Define key points) -Initially sketch and validate the first visualizations (...)
++ Identify relevant factors for the information to be relevant for the user (aka Define key points)
++ Initially sketch and validate the first visualizations
++ (...)

 *References to check*
 ------------------------------------------

--StumbleUpon
++ StumbleUpon
--Existing browser histories
++ Existing browser histories
--Similar Browser extensions for the data gathering
++ Similar Browser extensions for the data gathering